Okay. So what can you do with a degree in mathematics? Actually, just about anything. No really, we mean it.

 for

-Mathematicians and Math Occupations more generally.
+Mathematicians and Statisticians and Math Occupations more generally.

 Ask questions at the Art of Problem Solving's Careers